 Pricing: GoatCounter.com is currently offered for free for reasonable public usage.
 Running your personal website or small-to-medium business on it is fine, but sending millions of pageviews/day isn’t.

 Ackee is a Node.js analytics script that you can deploy instantly.
 You can comfortably use Docker or deploy it with cloud platforms like Heroku, Vercel, or Netlify.

 Counter is a relatively new addition to the privacy-friendly analytics space.
-Built by a team of 3, Counter utilizes a pay what you want approach to attract users to its service.
-At the time of writing this, they’re also looking for an investor – with a keen interest to push Counter further with development and maintenance.
+Built by a team of 3, Counter utilizes a pay-what-you-want approach to attract users to its service.
+At the time of writing this, they’re also looking for an investor – with a keen interest in pushing Counter further with development and maintenance.

 The tech behind Counter is Go (Server, Static files) and Redis for data storage.